sathiraumesh/Prometheus-Wireguard-Exporter/README.md

 ```

 ## Run Locally
 This small setup was created to simulate and show the exporter in action.
 I have created an environment with multiple containers communicating via wireguard VPN.
 The setup includes Prometheus and Grafana configured to showcase the metrics.
-To start setup clone the project and go to the project directory
+To start setup clone the project and go to the project directory.

-Make sure docker, docker-compose, and make utility is installed.
+Make sure docker, docker-compose, and make utility are installed.
 Run the following command to create a setup

 Run the project in a local setup